How to create irresistible packaging designs

 This brings us to the question, what is an irresistible pack design made of?
 Are there any guidelines on how to design packaging that attracts the customer’s attention and increases their likelihood of buying the product?

 To answer these, Cambri’s research team did a deep dive into the academic literature on pack designs.
 We explored top-cited academic articles from eight distinguished marketing journals and found useful insights on creating an irresistible pack design.
 To clarify, we define irresistible pack designs as those which make purchasing and consumption easy and engaging and take the brand image in the desired direction.
-Our findings relate mostly to fast-moving consumer goods and are based on research with multiple methods: eye-tracking (lab and in-store), in-store shopping tracking, image flashing and lab & in-store preference experiments.
+Our findings relate mostly to fast-moving consumer goods and are based on research with multiple methods: eye-tracking (lab and in store), in-store shopping tracking, image flashing and lab and in-store preference experiments.

 - Stage 1: Attracting customer attention

 - Stage 2: Providing information and setting expectations about the product

 - Stage 3: Engaging customers with multiple senses

 In each of the four stages described above, different layers of packaging are crucial in creating product engagement, influencing purchase intent and affecting consumption.

 This is the first and often most crucial stage where a proper pack design can make a substantial difference.
 As customers walk into a retail store, they are bombarded with several competing pack designs, marketing claims, store displays and promotions.
 It's difficult to get the customer’s first attention among this plethora of information.

 How to use packaging design to stand out from the competition?